rustanacexd/cc-slash-commands/review-work.md

 When executing this review command:

-1. **Parse Arguments:** Extract the PRD filename from the command arguments.
+1. **Request PRD Path:** Immediately ask the user for the PRD filename because Codex CLI does not forward command arguments.

 2. **File Resolution:**
-   - Use provided PRD filename as-is
+   - Use the provided PRD filename as-is once confirmed
-   - Derive task filename by adding `tasks-` prefix
+   - Derive the task filename by adding the `tasks-` prefix
-   - Check both files exist in `/tasks/` directory
+   - Check both files exist in the `/tasks/` directory
-   - Error gracefully if files not found
+   - Error gracefully if files are not found and collaborate with the user to resolve

 3. **Ultra-Deep Thinking:** For each item reviewed, think deeply about:
    - **Root cause analysis:** Why was it implemented this way?